hanchau/glogging/content/post/understanding_hyperloglog.md

 I have a webpage and I want to maintain a counter of the distinct IPs that have landed on the page.
 (Also the page is distributed over multiple servers)
 ```
-Let's sart solving it.
+Let's start solving it.

 #### Famework
-We'll take these points in consideration when we'll solve the problem with multiple approaches -
+We'll take these points into consideration when we'll solve the problem with multiple approaches -
 - Space Complexity
 - Time Complexity
 - Estimation error